 DO NOT create a flight document weeks before your flight.
 It's just not possible to be confident that far out that the wind and weather will allow for a safe flight.
 Generally predictions are very variable until about 3-4 days prior to the flight, so that's a good time to create the flight document.

 To create a flight document, go to http://habitat.habhub.org/genpayload/ and choose the appropriate button.
 Again, you can work from an existing flight document if you have one, but otherwise start from scratch.
 Enter the details of the flight, and add the payload document the one that you created earlier and have tested so you know it works.
+If you made multiple payload documents for the tracker (e.g. one for RTTY and one for LoRa) then add all payload documents to the flight document.
 When you save the flight document you will be shown a document ID - copy this and save it somewhere.

 If nobody replies, hang around for a while or come back later.
 You can join at any time and paste your flight document ID; a bot will display a message showing if it's been approved or not.